5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 What is a Funnel-Focused Approach to Content Briefing?

 Think about the last time you created a content brief.
-Did you consider where your audience was in their buying journey?
+Did you consider where your target audience was in their buying journey?
 That's what a funnel-focused approach to content briefing is all about.

 It's simple: you take the marketing funnel stages - top (TOFU), middle (MOFU), and bottom (BOFU) - and use them to shape your content briefs.
+This is the core of an effective content marketing funnel.

-Why does this matter?
-Your brief is the first touchpoint that guides your writer or gets the “okay” from your clients.
-When you align your brief with a specific funnel stage, you're setting clear goals for your content. (e.g. A TOFU piece might aim to educate and attract new readers, while a BOFU article could focus on sealing the deal with potential customers.)
+When you align your brief with a specific funnel stage, you're setting clear goals for your content. (e.g. A TOFU piece might aim to educate and attract new readers, or potential customers who are just becoming aware of a problem, while a BOFU article could focus on sealing the deal with potential customers ready to make a purchase decision.)

 You’ve mastered the funnel-focused approach to content briefing if you…